YutakaMatsubara/TMT_Template_Generator/README.md

 `$ git clone https://github.com/essenciao7/TMT_Template_Generator.git`
 2. Confirm that you have Python 3.0 or even higher installed in your environment.
 `$ python --version`
+3. Move the XML Database file to the project folder.
+4. Open the main.py script, locate the statement of Threats = parse_xml("database.xml").
+Change the database.xml to your database file name.
-3. Python-run the main.py script to start generating the TMT template.
+5. Python-run the main.py script to start generating the TMT template.
-4. **Automation still under development.
+6. **Automation still under development.
 Coming out soon.** You should notice a test.xml file created inside the folder.
 Please rename the file to anyname you want but end with the filename extention of tb7. e.g. NewTemplate.tb7.
-5. Launch the TMT 2016, then import the template, and startcreating your security model and analyzing your model.
+7. Launch the TMT 2016, then import the template, and startcreating your security model and analyzing your model.